Caroní Municipality: Geology and geomorphology

 In Ciudad Guayana there are three types of landscapes: plain, peniplanicie, and lomerío.
 The topography of flat landscapes is flat with slopes between 0-4%.
-The flat landscapes have a severely undulating topography with slopes of 4-16%, and the Lomerio landscapes have undulating to heavily undulating terrain and are made up of hills whose slopes are greater than 8%.
+The flat landscapes have a severely undulating topography with slopes of 4-16%, and the lomerío landscapes have undulating to heavily undulating terrain and are made up of hills whose slopes are greater than 8%.

 The Imataca geological projection is surrounded by recent sedimentary deposits.
 It has alluvial deposits of gravel and sand, clayey deposits, and loams of feldspathic and granitic gneisses.